 Addiction and Polydrug Use

 Polydrug use, also known as polysubstance use, describes when a person takes multiple substances (either together or one after the other) for recreational purposes.
-These combinations can include alcohol, prescription drugs, and/or illicit drugs.
+These combinations can include the use of alcohol, prescription drugs, and/or illicit drugs.

 A typical example of polysubstance use is taking a pill (whether prescribed, recreational, or over-the-counter) and washing it down with a beer or another alcoholic beverage.